wavemotion-dave/StellaDS/README.md

 Generally the internal database uses the NTSC No-Intro or ROMHUNTER roms (these are the good ones!).

-* Full console emulation including Reset, Select, Difficulty Switches, TV Type.
+* Full console emulation including Reset, Select, Difficulty Switches, TV Type as touch-screen switches.
 * Virtually all popular bankswitching is supported up to 512K of ROM and 32K of RAM (similar to the Harmony Encore specifications).
 * Wide range of controllers including joystick, paddles, driving controller, booster grip, keypad, Genesis 2-button and more.
 * Savekey Support with backing 32K EEPROM.